Virtual Digital Cable: History

 VDC Corporation was founded in 2002 by Scott Wolf.
 VDC was a pioneer in the delivery of live cable programming to mobile devices.
 The company transitioned its mobile product to the delivery of live cable television to desktop computers with their Virtual Digital Cable service launched in April 2006.
 In October 2006, VDC became one of the first providers to utilize the Microsoft Silverlight technology to provide secure, live distribution of streaming television.

 In January 2007, VDC made public its decision to file a program-access complaint with the FCC to commence a proceeding to obtain enforcement of the program access rules under the 1992 Cable TV Consumer Protection Act, to ensure vertically integrated programming providers sell their programming to VDC.
 Such providers include Time Warner (CNN, TNT, TBS, Cartoon Network, HBO), Liberty Media, (Discovery Channel), Cablevision (Rainbow) and Comcast (E!, Golf Channel).

-In late January 2010, the company posted a notice on their website stating that they had ceased offering subscriptions pending the FCC's decision on their program-access complaint.
-This remained in place at least until July 2011; the website has since been replaced with a generic domain parking page.
+In late January 2010, the company had posted a notice on their website stating that they had ceased offering subscriptions pending the FCC's decision on their program-access complaint.
+This remained in place at least until July 2011; the website has since been replaced by a generic domain parking page.